Engage with current thinking and practice in HE. We provide individual tutor support and access to a wide community of practice for all career stages.

 - engage with the peer review of teaching requirements of the Associate Module

-- have appropriate teaching in place for the duration of your studies.
-Where appropriate, we may request confirmation of your teaching activity within your work context
+- have appropriate teaching in place for the duration of your studies which will normally be a minimum of 60 hours while you engage with the Associate Module and a minimum of 30 hours while you engage with the Fellowship module Where appropriate, we may request confirmation of your teaching activity within your work context.

-In addition to working with a personal tutor from the PGCAPHE programme team we also encourage you to work with a discipline-based mentor.
-This could be your probationary mentor or a colleague acting in the role of a critical friend.
+In addition to working with a personal tutor from the PGCAPHE course team you will also be allocated a discipline-based mentor.

 English Language Requirement

 We offer Pre-Sessional and Foundation Programme(s) throughout the year.
 These are designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.

 Members of staff including postgraduate tutors at the University of Dundee who are actively involved in teaching or supporting learning are entitled to the University’s staff fee waiver.
 If you are unsure of your status, please contact us for clarification.

 The fees you pay will depend on your fee status.
 Your fee status is determined by us using the information you provide on your application.